 A List Of Debts You Can Discharge

 Before filing for bankruptcy, you need to understand which debts can be discharged and the exceptions.
 Could you still benefit from bankruptcy even if your debt cannot be discharged?
 The answer is usually yes, because the elimination of other debts may make nondischargeable debt more manageable.
 At the Law Offices of Brian A. Barboza, we can answer your questions and analyze your unique circumstances.
-From our offices located in Santa Rosa, San Rafael and Ukiah, California, we serve the North Bay and Wine Country.
+From our offices located in Santa Rosa California, we serve the North Bay and Wine Country.
 We will explain which of your debts will be discharged and which will not.

 Debts You Can Eliminate